By ‘Hamster’ Grylls

 Hats are a major part of archery as every archer needs at least one silly shooting hat – the sillier the better.
 (Not covered by rule 307 :o) Bucket hats are popular to keep the sun off the head, shade the eyes from the sun (or rain for that matter) and gives you another place to put badges.
 Just remember not to have a large brim or wear a large peaked baseball cap as these might impede your draw.
 Early and late in the season, a beanie will keep your ears warm.

 With clothing dealt with, other items are fairly optional for comfort.
 Water on hot days, flask for hot drinks on cold.
 A collapsible chair if you want a seat and the ground is wet.
 A snack (non greasy) … all fairly standard stuff.
 Just dont bring too many things … you do have to carry them onto and off the field.

 So there you are.
-A few things that will make shooting outdoors a little more amenable and a whole lot less miserable if the word “inclement” is sitting before the word “conditions” when you want to shoot.
+A few things that will make shooting outdoors a little more amenable and a whole lot less miserable if the word “inclement” is lurking before the word “conditions” when you want to shoot.